"AHA!" the elderly woman yelled out as if she had the correct letters to spell a very complicated word in Scrabble.

 "Ok" we tried another approach "can we just drink the fluid that's left in the bottle right here?"

 "Are you crazy?" she asked and I added in my very quiet angry-security-voice: "That would make the whole process of security checking much more convenient and less humiliating.
-That's not the way it's supposed to be!"
+That's not the way

 "What did you say?" she asked and looked at me.